-2017 FWA Training Quiz
+2018 FWA Training Quiz

-1. Bribes or kickbacks of any kind for services that are paid under a federal health care program (which includes Medicare) constitute fraud by the person making them, as well as the person receiving them.
+- 1. Bribes or kickbacks of any kind for services that are paid under a federal health care program (which includes Medicare) constitute fraud by the person making them, as well as the person receiving them.

 - A. True

 - B. False

 - 2. Examples of issues that should be reported to the Compliance Office are:

-- A. Suspected FWA
+- A. Suspected fraud, waste and/or abuse

 - B. Potential health privacy violation

 - C. Unethical behavior/employee misconduct.

 - D. All of the above

-- 3. Abuse involves payment for items or services when there is no legal entitlement to that payment and the provider has not knowingly and/or intentionally misrepresented facts to obtain payment.
+- 3. Waste includes any misuse of resources, such as the overuse of services or other practices that, directly or indirectly, result in unnecessary costs to the Medicare Program.

 - A. True

 - B. False

-- 4. Civil Monetary Penalties, imprisonment and exclusion from participation in all Federal health care programs are all penalties for violating FWA laws.
+- 4. What are some of the penalties for violating fraud, waste and abuse laws?

-- A. True
+- A. Civil Monetary Penalties

-- B. False
+- B. Imprisonment

+- C. Exclusion from participation in all Federal health care programs

+- D. All of the above

-- 5. You can help prevent FWA by:
+- 5. You can help prevent FWA by doing all of the following except:

 - A. Ensuring accurate and timely data/billing and verifying all information provided to you

 - B. Keeping up to date with FWA policies & procedures, standards of conduct, laws and regulations

+- C. Ignoring suspicious activity because you don't want to make waves.

-- C. Conducting yourself in an ethical manner, and making sure those around you do as well
+- D. Conducting yourself in an ethical manner, and making sure those around you do as well

-- D. All of the above